LGPL to Polyform

 The code for EPPlus 4 will stay on Jan Källmans github repo and can be forked/used according to the LGPL license.

-Our focus, however, will be on version 5 going forward.
+Our focus, however, will be on version 5 and up going forward.

 The new license model

-EPPlus 5 is licensed under the Polyform Noncommercial 1.0.0 license.
+EPPlus 5 and up is licensed under the Polyform Noncommercial 1.0.0 license.
 Read more about it here.

 Future way of working